Botanical Name: Isolepis cernua aka Scirpus cernuus

 Fertilizer: Feed monthly spring through fall with a balanced water-soluble fertilizer diluted by half.

 Propagation: Sow seed in spring, barely covering the seeds.
 Keep the soil warm (around 70°F/21°C) and constantly moist.
-Mature plants can be divided and potted separately.
+Mature plants can be divided and potted separately; spring is the best time to divide plants.